UKForeignOffice/emergency-alerts-messaging-prototype/README.md

 ## Getting started

+1. Take a copy of the .env-example file in the repo root, and name it .env
-1. Copy all variables from https://dashboard.heroku.com/apps/fcdo-sms-subscriber/settings to a .env file in the root of this repo.
+2. Using the Caution Your Blast Heroku team account, copy all variables from https://dashboard.heroku.com/apps/fcdo-sms-subscriber/settings to the .env file
-2. `npm i`
+3. `npm i`

 To run:
 `npm start`